Our 3-Step Escape Plan

 JEREMY MIHAKA-DYER

-Jeremy is Partner and CEO of his own community and cultural development practice, Navigator Limited.
-He has senior leadership experience in health, including heading the Ngāti Tuwharetoa health provider arm and the formation of its Whānau Ora Alliance.
+Jeremy is a Partner and CEO of Navigator Limited, a community and cultural development practice.
+He has senior leadership experience in health and heads the Ngāti Tuwharetoa health provider arm and the formation of its Whānau Ora Alliance.
+He serves on the Waikato/Bay of Plenty Standards Committee for the New Zealand Law Society and the Sport Bay of Plenty Trust Board.
+Jeremy is passionate about strengthening community voices in emergency management.

 The map below shows the area that the Waikato LAC covers